Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Architecture and training settings

 Subsequently, we feed the extracted features into both a classification tail and a regression tail.
 The classification tail is responsible for predicting the label, while the regression tail computes three features of the state.
 To generate the final state prediction, we sum the predicted label output with the extracted features and utilize the regression tail to predict the three essential features of the state.

-These three features are then fed into a specialized \emph{Reconstructor} module, which is designed explicitly to reconstruct the state by taking 3-length value vectors as input and generating the predicted states.
+These three features are then fed into a \emph{Reconstructor} module, which is an algorithm designed explicitly to reconstruct the state by taking 3-length value vectors as input and generating the predicted states.
+RFB-Net diagram can be found at Figure \ref{fig:rfb-net}, layer specification can be found at Table \ref{tab:rfb_spec} and details on how the \emph{Reconstructor} is implemented can be found at Algorithm \ref{alg:recon}.